Safety

 If you are in Kangerlussuaq or Sisimiut, please contact the police on: +299 701 448

 Read more about what happens when you activate an emergency beacon on the ACT.
-Please be honest with your experience level and whether it is appropriate for the trail.

 Several types of personal locator beacons (PLBs) - a must for safety on the Arctic Circle Trail